Tripl3Design/tripletise/README.md

 # TripleTise CPQ Configurator Integration

+## What is the TripleTise Configurator?
+The **TripleTise configurator** is a custom-built real-time 3D WebGL tool that allows for countless product variations based on CPQ (Configure Price Quote).
+Easily link the configurator to your webshop, enabling your customers to explore all the available options and proceed to purchase.

+With the TripleTise configurator, customers can zoom, rotate, and view products in high quality on desktop, tablet, and mobile devices.
+They can experiment with all available variants, colors, and materials in a seamless experience.

+**CPQ software** (Configure, Price, Quote) helps businesses sell complex products and services more easily.
+It automates the process of configuring products, generating accurate prices, and creating quotes, leading to a more efficient sales process and precise offers.
+By using CPQ software, you enhance the customer experience, increase quote accuracy, and save valuable time in the sales process.
+It's ideal for businesses in industries such as manufacturing, technology, and services where customization and complex pricing structures play a significant role.

+## Installation
-With this integration, you can easily add the **Tripletise CPQ configurator** to your website and adjust the configuration based on your preferences and region.
+With this integration, you can easily add the **TripleTise CPQ configurator** to your website and adjust the configuration based on your preferences and region.
 Follow the instructions below to integrate and customize the system according to your needs.

-## Installation

 1. **Ensure your domain is registered.**
    The configurator can only be added if the domain of the website where it is implemented has been registered in the configurator settings.
-Please make sure that your domain is added to the allowed list in the Tripletise settings before proceeding.
-If you’re unsure or need assistance, visit tripledesign.nl to get help with domain registration.
+Please make sure that your domain is added to the allowed list in the TripleTise settings before proceeding.
+If you’re unsure or need assistance, visit [tripledesign.nl](https://tripledesign.nl) to get help.
 3. **Add the configurator to your website.**
    Insert the script tag below into the page where you want the configurator to appear.
 Place it just before the closing `</body>`-tag.